The new versions include the following:

 Please address any comments, suggestions or questions to Greta Franzini at franzini(at)informatik(dot)uni-leipzig(dot)de

-We think the people from different cultures have different ideas about one single event, or even a historical figure in the ancient world.
-It may have an influence on how people interact while they are learning a historical language collaboratively.
+People from different cultures have different ideas about one single event, or even a historical figure in the ancient world.
+This may have an influence on how people interact while they are learning a historical language collaboratively.

-I am trying to figure out if this hypothesis is true.
+I am trying to understand if this hypothesis is true.
+HELP ME by completing this survey.

-You just need to click on the link to participate in this study:
+Just click on the following link to participate in this study and I will be forever grateful!

 The Historical Languages eLearning Project would like to extend a warm thank you to all of you who came to the Lange Nacht der Wissenschaften to learn and play with Ancient Geek.
 Your feedback was invaluable and has helped us bring our research and development to the next level!